hahaplus/ocrus0/README.md

 Debug/ImageProcess -d -c config/sn.conf -i imgs -o ocr-output -l eng
 ```

-After OCR, you can check directories in `config/sn.conf` to check the immediate result and open `ocr-output/*.txt` to check the ocr result.
+After OCR, you can check directories in `config/sn.conf` to check the intermediate result and open `ocr-output/*.txt` to check the ocr result.